 How do tiered rates affect your bill?

 Your baseline allowance corresponds with the lowest rate per kWh.
-Electricity rates rise progressively as your electricity use reaches the second, third and fourth tiers.
+Electricity rates rise progressively as your electricity use reaches the second and third tiers.
 They also differ slightly from winter to summer.

 For more information about our rates, please check out Total Residential Electric Rates